Docs

 Scaling

-As the application grows, it makes sense to split the application services component into smaller parts.
-It is recommended to split the services according to which bounded context they belong to.
+As your application grows, it makes sense to split the application services component into smaller parts.
+Split the services according to which bounded context they belong.

 A bounded context is a term from domain-driven design.
-It is a clear boundary within a system where a specific domain model is defined and consistent.
-It ensures that within this context, terms and concepts have precise meanings that are not confused or conflicted with other contexts in the system.
+It’s a clear, consistent boundary within a system where a specific domain model is defined.
+It ensures that within this context, terms and concepts have precise meanings that won’t be confused or conflict with other contexts in the system.
 This separation helps to manage complexity by allowing different parts of the system to evolve independently.

-For example, on this diagram, the presentation layer interacts with three different bounded contexts through their service components: Quotation Management, Order Management, and Customer Relations Management:
+For example, in this diagram, the presentation layer interacts with three different bounded contexts through their service components: Quotation Management; Order Management; and Customer Relations Management:

 Bounded contexts are often associated with microservices.
-However, you can also use them when you’re building modular monliths.
-This is the recommended approach in Vaadin applications.
+However, you can also use them when you’re building modular monoliths.
+This is recommended in Vaadin applications.

-In single-module projects, you should place the bounded contexts into their own packages.
+In single-module projects, you should place the bounded contexts in their own packages.
 The three contexts from the example above would correspond to the following Java packages:

 • com.example.application.qm.services (Quotation Management)